PatrickWolleb/dsound/README.md

 **DSA** represents the website exposing a websocket interface for browsers to send MIDI messages to.
 The wesocket frames translate into UDP packages fot hole-punched transmission.

 #### DSPacket
-**DSPacket** contains MIDI or audio information as well as information third-party routing information such as a VCO on machine1 receiving a DSPacket will know that the generated audio output DSPacket be sent to machine2 and so on.
+**DSP** contains MIDI or audio information as well as information third-party routing information such as a VCO on machine1 receiving a DSPacket will know that the generated audio output DSPacket be sent to machine2 and so on.
 It is utilising UDP, connection less and therefore exposed to be lost.

-#### WSMIDI
+#### WS
-**WSMIDI** is a MIDI message over websockets.
+**WS** is a DSpacket over websockets.

 ## DSnode